-The 4-year B.S.N. is offered at University Park (includes Hershey Medical Center campus), Altoona, Behrend (Erie), Fayette, Mont Alto, Schuylkill, and Scranton.
+The 4-year B.S.N. is offered at University Park (includes Hershey Medical Center campus), Altoona, Behrend (Erie), Schuylkill, and Scranton.
+If you have questions about our campus programs, please arrange a visit to your campus of interest or contact Jennifer Zeanchock, irz117@psu.edu or 814-865-1643.